 We are educators, creators, and supporters.
 We are Michigan Tech.

 Residence Education Coordinator Experience

-Residence Life Coordinators at Michigan Technological University supervise student staff and take care of the day-to-day operations of the residence halls.
+Residence Education Coordinators at Michigan Technological University supervise student staff and take care of the day-to-day operations of the residence halls.
 We are encouraged to do much more than the average hall director.
-Residence Life Coordinators at Michigan Tech are instrumental in developing and implementing our curricular approach to residential life.
+Residence Education Coordinators at Michigan Tech are instrumental in developing and implementing our residential learning model.
 We are the experts who create the framework for learning in the residence halls, allowing our RAs to focus on supporting our students and building community.
-Residence Life Coordinators use their knowledge and experience to create a learning environment that encourages personal growth and skill development in the students they serve.
+Residence Education Coordinators use their knowledge and experience to create a learning environment that encourages personal growth and skill development in the students they serve.

 Our professional live-in staff are educators, advisors, and mentors; collaborate with other departments on initiatives; assist with committee work; and learn through professional development.
 We spearhead special projects and supervise summer interns.
-The RLC experience is one that will truly help you gain a students-first perspective as you develop skills to become a leader in the field of higher education.
+The REC experience is one that will truly help you gain a students-first perspective as you develop skills to become a leader in the field of higher education.

 When you join our Michigan Tech community, you become part of our unique campus traditions like Keweenaw Day, cardboard boat races, Broomball, and Winter Carnival.

 Explore the Keweenaw

 On a campus that is bound together by snow and STEM, Michigan Tech is located on the south shore of Lake Superior in Michigan’s Upper Peninsula.
 The area includes an abundance of hiking trails, outdoor recreational pursuits, winter sports, waterfalls, and breathtaking views.
 Popular winter activities include snowshoeing, skiing, snowmobiling, snowboarding, and ice fishing.

-Residence Life Coordinators develop personal, meaningful relationships while supervising their resident assistants.
+Residence Education Coordinators develop personal, meaningful relationships while supervising their resident assistants.

-Residence Life Coordinators stay connected in the midwest with regional committee work.
+Residence Education Coordinators stay connected in the midwest with regional committee work.
 Professional staff members are also encouraged to participate in other development opportunities such as:

 - Mental Health First Aid